emard/esp32s3-jtag/README.md

 # Binary firmware for ESP32S3

 For quickstart just upload binary version.
-One firmware should be good for most ESP32S3 boards not only XIAO just connect board's GPIO1-5 pins to target JTAG as on above drawing.
+One firmware should be good for most ESP32S3 boards not only XIAO.
+Just connect board's GPIO1-5 pins to target JTAG as on above drawing.

 To program binary firmware we use "esptool.py":